emir/docs/scout.md

 When using the Algolia driver, you should configure your Algolia `id` and `secret` credentials in your `config/scout.php` configuration file.
 Once your credentials have been configured, you will also need to install the Algolia PHP SDK via the Composer package manager:

     composer require algolia/algoliasearch-client-php

+#### Elasticsearch

+If you go with Elasticsearch, you need to install the Elasticsearch PHP SDK via the Composer package manager:

+    composer require "elasticsearch/elasticsearch:^2.2"

 <a name="configuration"></a>
 ## Configuration